StackExchange/dnscontrol/docs/writing-providers.md

 ```

-## Step 12: Update Dependencies
+## Step 12: Vendor Dependencies

-The build process for DNSControl uses the default Go Modules system.
+The build process for DNSControl uses the default Go Modules system,

-The version of each dependency is stored in `go.mod`, which
+which ignores the `vendor` directory.
+However we store a backup copy
-is updated by the `go get` command.
+of all dependencies by using the `go mod vendor` command.
+It makes
+our repo larger, but makes Tom feel better because he's been burnt by
+modules disappearing on him.

+What this means:

 1. If you require a Go dependency, get it using `go get -u`.
 For
    example: